Who are the Governors?

 -

-Chris SmithTraining and Skills Governor
+Angela ClewerTraining and Skills Link Governor

 Previous Governors:

-Janice Paine - Co-opted Governor
+Janice Paine - Co-opted Governor Resigned: 21/11/2021

-Rebecca Martin - Staff Governor
+Rebecca Martin - Staff Governor Term Ended: 02/11/2021

 Cheryl Goode - Cheryl served the Governing Body as clerk for a number of years, until she sadly passed away in October 2021.
 She was incredibly hardworking and supportive and her work enabled the Governing Body to fulfil its role.